FScholsen/flist-ui/README.md

 # Monorepo structure

 ```
+├── .storybook
+├── .vscode
 ├── node_modules
 ├── packages
 │   ├── package-name
 │   │   ├── dist          // only once the package is built
-│   │   ├── node_modules  // only once the package is bootstrapped (install packages dependencies)
+│   │   ├── node_modules  // only once the package is bootstrapped (install packages dependencies -should be empty, unless you installed dependencies to this package-)
 │   │   ├── src
+│   │   ├── stories
 │   │   ├── tests
 │   │   ├── .babelrc
 │   │   ├── .npmignore